viant/xunsafe/README.md

 In order to achieve better performance, this library uses unsafe.Pointer along with StructField.Offset to effectively access/modify struct fields.
 On top of that most of implemented methods, inline giving substantial performance boost which is x40 times as opposed to the seme not inlined version.
-In order to reduce inlining cost in generic method, redefined from reflect package *emptyInterface, rtype are used.

 ## Usage